kaushikgandhi/ZipCode/README.md

 # ZipCode
-A Web App for searching through Indian Zipcodes
+A Web App for searching through Indian Zipcodes Using Redis And django-rest-framework

 ##Installation